TuanSSM/anagram-finder/README.md

 + Multiply each letter with it's corresponding prime number, in order to obtain an unique number for equivalent anagrams

 + Pros
-  - Does not need a sorting
+  - Does not need sorting
 + Cons
   - Unique numbers get exponentially larger as anagrams spread into words